remix-pwa/remix-pwa/README.md

 npx remix-pwa@latest
 ```

+> *`remix-pwa` causes errors if comments are present in your root file, make sure to remove them before installing!*

 During installation, you would be required to answer a few questions:

 - The language you are using for the Remix project (TypeScript or JavaScript)